You Should Have Left

-You Should Have Left is a 2020 American psychological horror film written and directed by David Koepp, based on the 2017 book of the same name by Daniel Kehlmann.
-It stars Kevin Bacon, and Amanda Seyfried.
+You Should Have Left is a 2020 American psychological horror film written and directed by David Koepp, based on the 2017 book by Daniel Kehlmann.
+It stars Kevin Bacon and Amanda Seyfried.
 Jason Blum served as a producer through his Blumhouse Productions banner.

 Originally intended to be theatrically released, the film was released digitally via Premium VOD on June 18, 2020, by Universal Pictures.
 It received mixed reviews from critics.